Cat Stevens's comments about Salman Rushdie: Criticism and backlash

-At a 2012 fundraiser, Stewart recalled that phone conversation with Rushdie, who expressed disappointment that a performer was used "who wanted to kill me."
+After Islam's 2010 appearance at Jon Stewart and Stephen Colbert's Rally to Restore Sanity and/or Fear in Washington, D.C., Jon Stewart received a phone call from Rushdie, who expressed disappointment that a performer was used "who wanted to kill me."
 Stewart said he was unaware of Islam's 1989 comments at the time.
-"So I'm like, I'm sure he doesn't believe that people should be put to death for apostasy," Stewart recalled.
+"So I'm like, I'm sure he doesn't believe that people should be put to death for apostasy," Stewart recalled during a 2012 fundraiser.
 "I said, 'look, I'm sorry you're upset, but I'm sure the guy isn't really like that.
 Let me talk to him."
 Islam said the whole thing was a "misunderstanding", but added "although why do you have to insult the Prophet?"
 Stewart continued "We get into a whole conversation, and it becomes very clear to me that he is straddling two worlds in a very difficult way, and it broke my heart a little bit.
 I wish I had known that, I wouldn't have done [the routine], I don't think, because that to me is a deal breaker.
 Death for free speech is a deal breaker."
 In the 23 April 2014, episode of The Daily Show, Stewart stated unequivocally that inviting Islam was a "mistake" and that he "should have looked into it more."

-Soon after Stewart made those comments, The Atlantic reviewed the "long war" between Rushdie and Islam in brief, including reference to Stanford literary blogger Cynthia Haven's chronicle of "the entire thing, including a bizarre and apparently ongoing side-conflict involving YouTube videos and copyright complaints" and more response by Rushdie to the Islam appearance.
+Rushdie's response

+Rushdie himself, in a 2007 letter to the editor of The Daily Telegraph, complained of what he believed was Islam's attempts to "rewrite his past," and called his claims of innocence "rubbish."

+In November 2010, in an interview on George Stroumboulopoulos Tonight on CBC Television Rushdie was asked about Islam's appearance at the Rally to Restore Sanity and/or Fear the previous month.
+He said, "I thought it was a mistake to have invited him and I actually called up Jon Stewart and we had a couple of conversations and I think, you know, by the end of it I think he's pretty clear that it was probably a misstep.
+Because he's not a good guy.
+It may be that he once sang 'Peace Train'... but he hasn't been Cat Stevens for a long time, you know.
+He's a different guy now."